I found you through your YouTube channel & have been watching many of your videos. They have helped me a lot recently!

 - Get a babysitter once a week and so something solely for YOU.

 - Do you go to a gym or yoga studio?
 If not, this would be a good time to join one.
 I used to take my son to the daycare at the facility and have an hour for myself working out & relieving my stress.
-Looking & feeling good are a huge part of the battle after having a baby.
+Looking & feeling good is so therapeutic after having a baby.

 - Do not discuss all the things that are upsetting you every time he comes home from work.
-As hard as it is not to complain or tell him what is making you frustrated, try to keep things to yourself for a few weeks & see if you notice any changes.
+Instead of telling him what is making you frustrated, maybe talk to a friend or family member instead for a few weeks & see if you notice any changes.

 At the very least Christine, do things that make you happy.
-Don’t worry about him & his comments at the moment.
+Try not to worry about him & his comments at the moment.
 He has some demons he is working through himself I can assure you of that.

 Get yourself out of this slump but don’t rely on him to help you at this time.
 Get outside & be active!
 Not only will you get in great shape and feel better about yourself you will find it to be amazing therapy as well.
 (Sweating releases harmful toxins. and produces endorphins!)